 The time allowed for the function or transformation to complete can vary, but you can set it to an hour, a day, or even a week or longer.

-In most cases, this two-step process happens in the background for you.
-It is essential to understand that as opposed to the "client credentials" case, you need to be present and approve at the start of this process, and the app or script will run with your access rights, not their own like for the client credentials case.
+Usually, this two-step process happens in the background for you.
+It's essential to understand that as opposed to the "client credentials" case, you need to be present and approve at the start of this process, and the app or script will run with your access rights, not their own like for the client credentials case.